thomasvt/Box2DNet/README.md

 }
 ```

-Note that you must know the size of the array, which is always provided by Box2D in a sibling field.
+> Note that you must know the size of the array, which is always provided by Box2D in a sibling field.

 ### Pass a reference to my .NET object into native Box2D as IntPtr

-If you want to pass a game object reference into Box2D, like `userData`, you must also do this as an IntPtr.
+If you want to pass a .NET object reference into native Box2D, like tagging a shape with `userData`, you must also do this using an `IntPtr`.

 To do this, you allocate a `NativeHandle` for your .NET object and pass the handle's `IntPtr` to Box2D.
 Example: